Turbo Engines 101: Power Basics

 Turbo engines, of course, also create big horsepower, especially in twin-turbo setups, where a pair of turbochargers force feeds a motor hefty amount of boost.
 Outside the performance realm, however, turbos have become the go-to method for engineers to meet fuel efficiency and emissions regulations without sacrificing the driving experience.

+Check out all the engine parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on turbo engines, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.